-The Policy and Issues Education Center (PIEC) is a program of the University of Arkansas Cooperative Extension Service. http://piec.uaex.edu The Governor is required to review the recommendations from the Arkansas Higher Education Coordination Board.
+The Governor is required to review the recommendations from the Arkansas Higher Education Coordinating Board.
 After review, he must confer with the state's Director of the Department of Finance and Administration to determine if issuing bonds would place undue hardship upon any agency or program supported from general revenue funds.
 He must also decide whether issuing bonds is in the public interest.
 Two additional conditions apply: